XimingFeng/DL/Part 2 (Modern Practical Deep Networks)/12 Applications/Computer Vision External/YOLO.rst

 1. Resize to 448 * 448
 2. Conv Net
-3. Threshhold the resulting detection by the model's confidence.
+3. Threshhold the resulting detection by the model's confidence using `Non max suppression <https://www.coursera.org/lecture/convolutional-neural-networks/non-max-suppression-dvrjH>`_.

 A single conv net simultaneously predicts multiple bounding boxes and class probabilities for those boxes.
 It is trained on full image and directly optimizes detection performance.
 Benefit over traditional method of object detection.